xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: xRFM algorithm overview

 \section{xRFM algorithm overview}

-We now describe our algorithm xRFM, which consists of the following two components (Fig.~\ref{fig: intro}): \begin{enumerate} \item[(1)] An improved kernel-RFM, termed \textit{leaf} RFM, that is trained on the subset of data; \item[(2)] A binary tree structure that splits the data into subsets, termed \textit{leaves}, of a fixed maximum size (\textit{leaf size}) that is independent of the number of training samples.
-Leaf RFMs are then trained using the data at each leaf.
-Splits involve stratifying data based on features relevant for prediction. \end{enumerate} Together these components enable xRFM to perform local feature learning (learning different features on different subpopulations) and achieve $O(n \log n)$ training time as well as $O(\log n)$ inference time given $n$ samples.
+We now describe our algorithm xRFM, which consists of the following two components (Fig.~\ref{fig: intro}): \begin{enumerate} \item[(1)] An improved kernel-RFM, termed \textit{leaf} RFM, that is trained on the subset of data; \item[(2)] A binary tree that splits the data into subsets, termed \textit{leaves}, of a maximum size (\textit{leaf size}) that is independent of the number of training samples.
+Leaf RFMs are then trained on the subset at each leaf.
+The splits stratify data based on features relevant for prediction. \end{enumerate} Together these components enable xRFM to perform local feature learning (learning different features on different subpopulations) and achieve $O(n \log n)$ training time as well as $O(\log n)$ inference time given $n$ samples.
 We outline these two components in detail below.